cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - contextString, a domain separation tag taken from the client or server context.

-The data type `ClientInput` is an opaque byte string of arbitrary length no larger than 2^13 octets. `Metedata` is an opaque byte string of arbitrary length representing the public metadata input optionally used by either the Client and/or Server. `Proof` is a concatenated sequence of two `SerializedScalar` values, as shown below.
+The data types `PrivateInput` and `PublicInput` are opaque byte strings of arbitrary length no larger than 2^13 octets. `Proof` is a concatenated sequence of two `SerializedScalar` values, as shown below.

 ~~~
 SerializedScalar Proof[2*Ns];